Iuryck/DataSprintsTestCase/README.md

 git clone https://github.com/Iuryck/DataSprintsTestCase.git
 ```

 Next, you need to add the data from the test case into the same folder with these code files (Trips data, vendors data, etc).
-After that, run **Load_Data.py** to load the files and create the **Trips_and_Vendors.db** file, and you're all set!
-You can run each code according to the tasks it solves.
-There is also the jupyter notebook that shows better how I got to the solutions of the tasks.
+After that, you can run **Load_Data.py** to load the files and create the **Trips_and_Vendors.db** file so you can run each code according to the tasks it solves.
+Or you can just run the Jupyter Notebook and it will do everything.
+And you're all set!

+# Notes

+For the live data streaming and data plot, I was able to do both fake JSON data stream and do a live plot of a metric in real time. **But** the plot was done within a Dash app, which runs on a local IP which you need to open on a browser page to visualize.
+In other words, **the plot does not appear in analysis.html**.
+To see the plot you will need to run the Bonus_3.py code locally, and then follow the Ip address to the plot.
+Hope this is not much of a problem.